-Student submits photocopies of updated forms at the end of each trimester to document progress, and retains the original forms to continue filling in.
-All clinical submissions must be accompanied by Student and Preceptor Evaluation Forms.
+Student submits one-sided photocopies of updated forms at the end of each trimester to document progress, and retains the original forms to continue filling in.
+All clinical submissions must be sent after completion of Student and Preceptor Evaluation Forms online.